 In addition to the data above, I’ve put together the following table to try to estimate other expected future expenses.

 There is probably more that should be in this table.
 Plus, I’m sure at least a few of these numbers will change as our son grows.
 To be on the safe side, I’m adding a buffer for miscellaneous or unforeseen expenses.
-With that, I’m allocating a total of $4,500/mo in addition to our historical spending gathered from Mint.
+With that, I’m allocating a total of $4,500 per month in addition to our historical spending gathered from Mint.
 Then the grand total becomes:

-To be able to cover the monthly expenses calculated above, we’d need to generate somewhere in the neighborhood of $15,000–$17,000/mo in passive income because of taxes.
+To be able to cover the monthly expenses calculated above, we’d need to generate somewhere in the neighborhood of $15,000–$17,000 per month in passive income because of taxes.

 Current passive income

-Now that I have roughly estimated my family’s expected living expenses number, the next step is to see how much we’re currently earning in passive monthly income.
+Now that I have roughly estimated my family’s expected living expenses number, the next step is to see how much we’re currently earning in passive income every month.
 Unlucky for us, that’s a mighty quick calculation that shows the following: